ivy-llc/ivy/docs/partial_source/contributing/open_tasks.rst

 There are a few other points to take note of when working on your chosen frontend function:

-#. you should only implement **one** frontend function.
+#.
+You should only implement **one** frontend function.
-#. the frontend function is framework-specific, thus it should be implemented in its respective frontend framework only.
+#.
+The frontend function is framework-specific, thus it should be implemented in its respective frontend framework only.
-#. each frontend function should be tested on all backends to ensure that conversions are working correctly.
+#.
+Each frontend function should be tested on all backends to ensure that conversions are working correctly.
-#. type hints, docstrings and examples are not required for frontend functions.
+#.
+Type hints, docstrings and examples are not required for frontend functions.
-#. some frontend functions shown in the ToDo list issues are aliases of other functions.
+#.
+Some frontend functions shown in the ToDo list issues are aliases of other functions.
    If you detect that this is the case, then you should add all aliases in your PR, with a single implementation and then simple bindings to this implementation, such as :code:`<alias_name> = <function_name>`.
    If you notice that an alias function has already been implemented and pushed, then you can simply add this one-liner binding and get this very simple PR merged.